The Masks

 "The Masks" is episode 145 of the American television series The Twilight Zone.
 It originally aired on March 20, 1964 on CBS.
 In this episode, set on Mardi Gras, a dying man coerces his relatives into wearing grotesque masks that reflect their true personalities.

+Opening narration

+Mr. Jason Foster, a tired ancient who on this particular Mardi Gras evening will leave the Earth.
+But before departing he has some things to do: some services to perform, some debts to pay, and some justice to mete out.
+This is New Orleans, Mardi Gras time.
+It is also The Twilight Zone.